 “Heavy acute alcohol drinking decreases blood testosterone in men due to an effect on the testicular level.”

-However, the same study also concluded that testosterone actually increased after low doses of alcohol intake (0.5 g/kg, 10% w/v).
+However, the same study also concluded that testosterone increased after low doses of alcohol intake (0.5 g/kg, 10% w/v).

 Learn how to boost testosterone by learning how to drink responsibly.
 Switch from binge drinking to limited-social drinking, and you will experience the change.